bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 #### Step 1

-The very first thing we're going to do is add an extra column to the advisors' assignments table that has delegates' rooms.
+The very first thing we're going to do is add an extra column to the advisors' assignments table containing delegates' rooms.
 This is located in `AdvisorAssignmentsView.js`.
 To change what the advisor sees, we will be modifying the `render` function!
 We'll be adding three extra columns.
 Try filling in the `TODO` comments with code that will add delegates' seats on days 1, 2, and 3 to the advisors' tables!

+You will want three columns to your table: one for each column.

+There are a few things you will need to do here:
+- Update the table column names
+- Update each column values to pull data from the backend

 When working with tables, note that the `tr` tag in HTML denotes a row, and the `td` tag denotes a cell within that row.